mariegarciaor/data_tableau_superstore/README.md

 Which products combine low profitability with high return rates?
 Which products should be reviewed for pricing, promotion, or discontinuation?
 Which product categories perform differently across regions?

+Operations & Logistics
+Focus: Order fulfillment and operational efficiency.

+Which shipping modes are used most frequently?
+Which shipping modes are associated with the highest return rates?
+How do sales, profit, and return rates vary by ship mode?
+Which regions experience the highest return rates?
+Which states or shipping methods require operational attention?
+How do order volumes vary by shipping mode over time?

 Marketing
 Goal: Maximize advertising budget and identify growth opportunities.